yjmrobert/open-privateers/README.md

 # Open Privateers

-This repository holds the source code for the Open Privateers project.
+This repository holds the source code for the Open Privateers project for Infinite Lagrange, a military science fiction real-time strategy game.

 ## What is Open Privateers?

-Open Privateers is a fan project, and is not affiliated with the game's developers.
-The goal is to create a resource that is easy to navigate and understand, and to provide a place for the community to share their knowledge and experiences.
+Open Privateers is a fan-made project and is not affiliated with Infinite Lagrange's developers at NetEase Games.
+Its goal is to create a resource that is easy to navigate and understand but robust and comprehensive, providing a place for the game community to share their knowledge and experiences.

 ## How can I help?